 Would you like to be part of the fast-moving world of business?
 This degree is for students who want the skills, knowledge and experience needed to succeed in a wide range of careers including E-Commerce, Financial Management, HR, Economics, and more.

-The Business Studies degree course is designed to give you an introduction to the foundations of business and guide you to a specialisation in economics, management, finance, marketing or HR.
+The Business Studies degree course is designed to give you an introduction to the foundations of business and guide you to a specialisation in economics, management, finance, marketing, HR or business analytics.

 The four-year course includes an optional 11-month paid work placement that gives you the opportunity to experience working in a real business environment.
 Alternatively, you can opt to spend a year at one of our partner universities in Europe.

 My one year internship with LinkedIn completely changed my career path.